compusom/Rep11-06-2025/README.md

 pytest
 ```

+## Report Format

+Generated reports are plain text files where tables use a semicolon (`;`) as the delimiter for each cell.
+This ensures data can be imported directly into spreadsheet tools.
+See `docs/report_format.md` for details.

 ## Contributing

 Pull requests that introduce useful scripts, improve documentation, or help define the project structure are welcome.
 Feel free to open issues to discuss ideas or report problems.